 In many cases we find that ferritin levels do not rise substantially if only on an iron rich diet.
 Usually supplements are also required in order to achieve reasonable levels.

 The amount of iron absorbed decreases with increasing doses.
 For this reason, it is recommended that most people take their prescribed daily iron supplement in two or three equally spaced doses.
 For adults who are not pregnant we recommend using from 20mg daily twice daily to 20mg three times a day.
 Each person is different so you need to dose according to individual needs.

 The absorption of iron differs depending on the form used.
 Ferrous sulphate, often prescribed by doctors, is poorly absorbed and thus causes side effects such as constipation.
 Vitamin C is reported to improve absorption but only marginally.
-We recommend iron picolinate as it is one of the most highly absorbed forms available and thus rarely causes constipation.
+We recommend iron gluconate or fumerate as these are the most highly absorbed forms available and thus rarely causes constipation.

 Both are available online in the members section of this website.